FAB Islamic Cashback Credit Card Sharia-compliant

 Strengths

-5% cashback on groceries, fuel, and dining with separate AED 150 monthly caps.
+5% cashback on groceries, fuel, and dining with clear monthly caps.

-3% cashback on international purchases for overseas spending.
+3% cashback on international purchases with no cap.

 Watch out for